Change Maker, Advocacy and Social Justice

 Key Features

-Coalition building with civil society
+Coalition building with civil society organisations

-Domestic workers rights campaigns
+Domestic workers' rights advocacy

-Occupational safety advocacy
+Occupational safety and health campaigns

 Gallery